-Nanakusa-no-sekku (七草の節句) or the “the feast of seven herbs” is a day on which people in Japan customarily eat a seven-herb ride porridge (nanakusa-gayu) to ensure bring longevity, health and a little color to dinner tables in the depth of winter.
+Nanakusa-no-sekku [七草の節句] or the “the feast of seven herbs” is a day on which people in Japan customarily eat a seven-herb rice porridge (nanakusa-gayu) to give the stomach some TLC after the indulgences of the New Year holiday.

 Originally celebrated on the seventh day of the first lunar month (Jinjitsu or “Human Day”) , it was moved to January 7 when the solar calendar was adopted in the Meiji period.